Facebook: Politics

 In February 2008, a Facebook group called "One Million Voices Against FARC" organized an event in which hundreds of thousands of Colombians marched in protest against the Revolutionary Armed Forces of Colombia (FARC).
 In August 2010, one of North Korea's official government websites and the country's official news agency, Uriminzokkiri, joined Facebook.

-During the Arab Spring many journalists claimed that Facebook played a major role in the 2011 Egyptian revolution.
+During the Arab Spring many journalists claimed Facebook played a major role in the 2011 Egyptian revolution.
 On January 14, the Facebook page of "We are all Khaled Said" was started by Wael Ghoniem to invite the Egyptian people to "peaceful demonstrations" on January 25.
-According to Mashable, in Tunisia and Egypt, Facebook became the primary tool for connecting protesters and led the Egyptian government to ban Facebook, Twitter and other websites on January 26 then ban all mobile and Internet connections for all of Egypt on January 28.
+In Tunisia and Egypt, Facebook became the primary tool for connecting protesters and led the Egyptian government to ban it, Twitter and other sites.
 After 18 days, the uprising forced President Hosni Mubarak to resign.

 In a Bahraini uprising that started on February 14, 2011, Facebook was utilized by the Bahraini regime and regime loyalists to identify, capture and prosecute citizens involved in the protests.
 A 20-year-old woman named Ayat Al Qurmezi was identified as a protester using Facebook and imprisoned.
 In 2011, Facebook filed paperwork with the Federal Election Commission to form a political action committee under the name FB PAC.
 In an email to The Hill, a spokesman for Facebook said "Facebook Political Action Committee will give our employees a way to make their voice heard in the political process by supporting candidates who share our goals of promoting the value of innovation to our economy while giving people the power to share and make the world more open and connected."

 During the Syrian civil war, the YPG, a libertarian army for Rojava recruited westerners through Facebook in its fight against ISIL.
 Dozens joined its ranks.
 The Facebook page's name "The Lions of Rojava" comes from a Kurdish saying which translates as "A lion is a lion, whether it's a female or a male", reflecting the organization's feminist ideology.

 In recent years, Facebook's News Feed algorithms have been identified as a cause of political polarization, for which it has been criticized.
 It has likewise been accused of amplifying the reach of 'fake news' and extreme viewpoints, as when it may have enabled conditions which led to the 2015 Rohingya refugee crisis.
 Facebook first played a role in the American political process in January 2008, shortly before the New Hampshire primary.
 Facebook teamed up with ABC and Saint Anselm College to allow users to give live feedback about the "back to back" January 5 Republican and Democratic debates.
 Facebook users took part in debate groups on specific topics, voter registration and message questions.